Milla Jovovich: Lifestyle

-Jovovich has advocated the legalization of cannabis, and appeared in a spread and on the cover for High Times.
+Jovovich has advocated the legalization of cannabis and appeared in a spread and on the cover for High Times.
 In an article published in 1994, she said that her only vices were cigarettes and cannabis.
-She practices yoga and meditates often in attempts to live a healthy lifestyle; although not affiliated with any specific religion, she prays and considers herself a "spiritual person".
-Jovovich also enjoys playing the guitar, and writing poems and lyrics for songs.
+She practices yoga and meditates often to live a healthy lifestyle.
+Unaffiliated with any specific religion, she prays and considers herself a "spiritual person".
+Jovovich enjoys playing the guitar and writing poems and lyrics for songs.

+Political views

-During the full-scale Russian invasion of Ukraine, which is part of the Russo-Ukrainian War, Jovovich expressed support for Ukraine on her Instagram page: "'I am heartbroken and dumbstruck trying to process the events of this week in my birthplace of Ukraine.
+During the Russian invasion of Ukraine, which is part of the Russo-Ukrainian War, Jovovich expressed support for Ukraine on her Instagram page: "I am heartbroken and dumbstruck trying to process the events of this week in my birthplace of Ukraine.
 My country and people being bombed.
 Friends and family in hiding".

+In October 2023, Jovovich was a signatory to the Artists4Ceasefire open letter to President Joe Biden, calling for a ceasefire in the Gaza war.